Annual Report 2018-2019

 The first phase of RMI focuses on regulations that help ensure an accessible federal transportation network for persons with disabilities.

-The CTA has consulted extensively with its Accessibility Advisory Committee, which includes disability rights organizations and transportation industry representatives; other disability community groups and industry players; and the general public, including travelers with disabilities.
+The CTA has consulted extensively with its Accessibility Advisory Committee, which includes disability rights organizations and transportation industry representatives; other disability community groups and industry players; and the general public, including travellers with disabilities.
 Since these consultations began in 2016, we have received over 200 submissions and had over 40 face-to face meetings.
 Key input is summarized in our What We Heard Summary Report on Accessible Transportation.

 In 2018–2019, consultations included providing the Accessibility Advisory Committee a summary of proposed regulatory directions, an innovative approach to consultation that had a significant impact on the new proposed regulations.